Release date: June 4, 2020

 Not using Pingdom yet?
-Click here to start your 14-day free trial.
+Click here to start a free trial.

-- Improved authentication support: Record scenarios for websites where access is controlled with Basic, NTLM, or Digest authentication, as well as client certificate validation.
+- Improved authentication support: Record scenarios for websites where access is controlled with Basic, NTLM, or Digest authentication, as well as client certificate authentication.

 - Proxy server support: Recorded steps can now traverse proxy servers in your environment.